Stellantis CEO Carlos Tavares steps down as carmaker continues struggle with slumping sales

 The world’s fourth-largest carmaker announced that its board accepted Tavares’ resignation Sunday, effective immediately.

-Stellantis noted Sunday that the process to appoint a new, permanent CEO is “well under way.”
+Stellantis noted Sunday that the process of finding a new, permanent CEO is “well under way.”
 In the meantime, the company says a new interim executive committee, led by chairman John Elkann, will be established.

-Stellantis’ North American operations had been the company’s main source of profits for some time, but struggles piled up this year — with the company citing larger market changes and rising competition.
+Stellantis’ North American operations had been the company’s main source of profits for some time, but struggles piled up this year, with the company citing rising competition and larger market changes.
+As a result of lofty sticker prices and fewer affordable options, many high-priced vehicles have been left unsold on dealers’ lots.

 For its third quarter, Stellantis posted 27% plunge in net revenues, as gaps in launching new products and action to reduce inventories also slashed global shipments of new vehicles by 20%.

 The carmaker reported net revenues of 33 billion euros (nearly $36 billion ) in the three-month period ending Sept.
 30, down from 45 billion euros in the same period last year.
-All regions except South America reported double-digit dips in revenues — led by North America, which plunged 42% to 12.4 billion euros.
-Europe revenues dropped 12% to 12.5 billion euros.
+All regions except South America reported double-digit dips in revenues — led by North America, which plunged 42% to 12.4 billion euros ($13.1 billion).

-In recent months, Tavares had been under fire from U.S. dealers and the United Auto Workers union after the release of dismal financial performance reports.
-He also oversaw cost-cutting efforts that included delaying factory openings and laying off union workers — adding to further strain with the UAW, which filed several grievances against Stellantis and threatened to strike in recent months.
+In recent months, Tavares had come under fire from U.S. dealers and the United Auto Workers union after the release of dismal financial performance reports.
+He also oversaw cost-cutting efforts that included delaying factory openings and laying off union workers — further straining the company’s relations with the UAW, which filed several grievances against Stellantis and threatened to strike in recent months.

+The UAW welcomed Tavares’ resignation with president Shawn Fain calling the move “a major step in the right direction for a company that has been mismanaged and a workforce that has been mistreated for too long.”
+He noted that thousands of UAW members had been calling for Tavares’ firing for weeks for what Fain called the CEO’s “reckless mismanagement of the company.”

+“Tavares is leaving behind a mess of painful layoffs and overpriced vehicles sitting on dealership lots,” Fain said in a statement.
+He added that the union looks forward to sitting down with Stellantis’ new chief executive and “will keep using all means available” to hold the company accountable.

 Beyond the U.S., Stellantis has faced pressure in Italy — where lawmakers questioned the former chief executive over the company’s production plans in October, with the far-right government accusing the company of relocating assembly plants to low-cost countries.
 Tens of thousands of autoworkers in the country also held a one-day walkout, calling for more employment certainty and protections.

-The company confirmed in September that it was searching for a CEO to eventually succeed Tavares, but maintained that those efforts were part of standard leadership transition plans.
+The company confirmed in September that it was searching for a CEO to eventually succeed Tavares, but it maintained those efforts were part of standard leadership transition plans.

 Elkann, the chairperson of Stellantis’ board, thanked Tavares for “his years of dedicated service and the role he has played in the creation of Stellantis” in an additional statement.
 He added that he looks forward to appointing a new CEO.